Kinto/kinto/cliquet_docs/rationale.rst

 * *Please contact us to add more if any*.

-Since the protocol is language independant and follows good HTTP/REST principles, in the long term *Cliquet* should become only one among several server implementations.
+Since the protocol is language independant and follows good HTTP/REST principles, in the long term *Kinto-Core* should become only one among several server implementations.

 .. note::